Resco: History and development

 In July 2019, Miro Pomsar became the CEO, taking over from Radomir Vozar, one of the founders.

 In May 2022, Andrew Lorraine became the CEO.

+In August 2025, Resco announced the appointment of Ivan Stano as its CEO.

 First products

 Resco Explorer worked as a file explorer, task manager, network browser, ftp explorer, zipper and viewer with limited support for social networks.
 The first version was released in 2001.

 Photo Manager was the company's second application first released in 2003.

 Resco Radio was released in 2006.

 Resco Keyboard Pro was the application for all the companies whose employers were using Windows Mobile devices for work.

 Resco's Mobile games were created in 2002.
 Several games such as logic crossword game Resco WordGame, a fusion of soccer and snooker Resco xBall and more brought to users by Resco.

 Recent products

 Resco Inspections operates to create comprehensive dynamic questionnaires and forms with entirely customized design and business logic to drive each inspection.
 It has four components, Designer, Scheduler, Inspector App, Analyst.
 The first official version was released in 2019.

 Resco Mobile Sales works as a mobile CRM app to house important sales data for sales representatives.
 It has integration components with Microsoft Dynamics 365, Salesforce, many 3rd party companies.
 It was made available in 2009 with Resco Mobile CRM.

 Resco Field Service operates as a mobile app enabling field service teams to schedule, plan routes, and log information on job sites.

 Route Planner by Resco is a mobile app that enables users to plan routes, and keep track of employees' work progress that are in the field.

 Resco Platform is a Mobile Application Development Platform (MADP) that works to enable users to build applications from scratch.
 Resco's platform was recognized in Gartner's Magic Quadrant 2018.

 City Smart Services provides a cloud-based CRM environment and offline cross-platform apps designed specifically for municipalities, councils and governments, together with mobile apps created for residents and contractors/service technicians.